alchemy-swift/alchemy/README.md

 ## Queues

 Alchemy offers `Queue` as a unified API around various queue backends.
 Queues allow your application to dispatch or schedule lightweight background tasks called `Job`s to be executed by a separate worker.
-Out of the box, `Redis` and relational databases are supported, but you can easily write your own driver by conforming to the `QueueDriver` protocol.
+Out of the box, `Redis` and relational databases are supported, but you can easily write your own provider by conforming to the `QueueProvider` protocol.

 To get started, configure the default `Queue` and `dispatch()` a `Job`.
 You can add any `Codable` fields to `Job`, such as a database `Model`, and they will be stored and decoded when it's time to run the job.